awkena/qrlabelr/README.md

 | *Fig. 2.
 Plot label design and content in qrlabelr for a portrait text orientation label format.
 A. There are ten (10) delineated text positions and 1 QR code position for any rectangular label with portrait text orientation.
 B. An example of a general-purpose label with a portrait text orientation.* |.

 For a field plot label option, a landscape text orientation is used.
-The text nine (9) text positions are mapped by default to the following human-readable text items as shown in Figure 1.
+The nine (9) text positions are mapped by default to the following human-readable text items as shown in Figure 1.

 1. Top-left row 1 text position is mapped to **Plot ID**
 2. Top-left row 2 text position is mapped to **Row ID**